kirame09/sparkpost-api-documentation/services/suppression-list.md

     + from (optional, datetime, `2014-07-20T09:00:00-0400`) ...
 Datetime the entries were last updated, in the format YYYY-MM-DDTHH:mm:ssZ
     + domain (optional, string, `yahoo.com`) ...
 Domain of entries to include in the search.
     + cursor (optional, string, `initial`) ...
 The results cursor location to return.
 When cursor is provided the `page` parameter is ignored.
+    + limit (optional, int, `5`) ...
+Maximum number of results to return per page.
+Must be between 1 and 10000.
     + per_page (optional, int, `5`) ...
 Maximum number of results to return per page.
 Must be between 1 and 10000.
 Default value is 1000.
     + page (optional, int, `5`) ...
 The results page number to return.
 Used with per_page for paging through results.
 The page parameter works up to 10,000 results.
 In order to paginate results past 10,000 use cursor based paging.
     + sources (optional, list, `Bounce%20Rule,Manually%20Added`) ...
 Sources of the entries to include in the search, i.e. entries that were added by this source
     + types (optional, list, `transactional`) ...
 Types of entries to include in the search, i.e. entries that are "transactional" or "non_transactional"
     + description (optional, string, `Invalid%20Recipient`) ...
 Description of the entries to include in the search, i.e descriptions that include the text submitted.

+    *Note:* `limit` parameter is supported up to 10000, but deprecated.
+Please use `per_page` instead.

 + Request